opencv/opencv/modules/imgproc/doc/filtering.rst

     :param anchor: Anchor position with the kernel.
 Negative values mean that the anchor is at the kernel center.

     :param normalize: Flag specifying whether the sums are normalized or not.
-See  :func:`boxFilter` for details.
+See  :cpp:func:`boxFilter` for details.

     :param scale: Another way to specify normalization in lower-level  ``getColumnSumFilter`` .

     :param borderType: Border type to use.
-See  :func:`borderInterpolate` .
+See  :cpp:func:`borderInterpolate` .

-The function is a convenience function that retrieves the horizontal sum primitive filter with :func:`getRowSumFilter` , vertical sum filter with :func:`getColumnSumFilter` , constructs new :func:`FilterEngine` , and passes both of the primitive filters there.
+The function is a convenience function that retrieves the horizontal sum primitive filter with :cpp:func:`getRowSumFilter` , vertical sum filter with :cpp:func:`getColumnSumFilter` , constructs new :cpp:func:`FilterEngine` , and passes both of the primitive filters there.
 The constructed filter engine can be used for image filtering with normalized or unnormalized box filter.

 The function itself is used by
-:func:`blur` and
+:cpp:func:`blur` and
-:func:`boxFilter` .
+:cpp:func:`boxFilter` .

 See Also:
-:func:`FilterEngine`,
+:cpp:func:`FilterEngine`,
-:func:`blur`,
+:cpp:func:`blur`,
-:func:`boxFilter`
+:cpp:func:`boxFilter`

 .. index:: createDerivFilter

 createDerivFilter
 ---------------------
-.. c:function:: Ptr<FilterEngine> createDerivFilter( int srcType, int dstType,                                     int dx, int dy, int ksize,                                     int borderType=BORDER_DEFAULT )
+.. cpp:function:: Ptr<FilterEngine> createDerivFilter( int srcType, int dstType,                                     int dx, int dy, int ksize, int borderType=BORDER_DEFAULT )

     Returns an engine for computing image derivatives.